revington/node-kibana/README.md

 # node-kibana

-Just a node.js server to run [kibana](https://github.com/elasticsearch/kibana)
+Just a node.js server to run [kibana](https://github.com/elasticsearch/kibana).
+You need node.js installed on your machine to run this project.

 ## Install and run